sourabhdharpure/Web_Crawler-Serach_App/README.md

 This project uses Web Crawling and Vectorization to create a conversational platform whose key features are

   - Crawling text data from a URL and storing its vectorized version to Pinecone DB (Vector Database)
-  - User can query on this dataset using below APIs
+  - User can query on this dataset using the search bar

-     Example -
-     In the below POST Api it fetches data from Wikipedia about India And In the GET Api we can ask questions related to this data like ( when India got independence, what languages are spoken in India, what all states are present in India)

 Use Node Version >=18

    curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh | bash